FFS (album): Background and recording

 Franz Ferdinand and Sparks originally began working on music together in 2004, shortly after the release of Franz Ferdinand's debut studio album, when it was discovered that the two bands were fans of each other.
 They had sent each other a few demos, one of which was "Piss Off", the twelfth track on FFS, but the two bands were busy with other activities and they were not able to fully record an album together.
 Nine years later, it was announced that the two bands were both performing at the 2013 Coachella Valley Music and Arts Festival.
 While searching for a dentist in San Francisco, Alex Kapranos, a member of Franz Ferdinand, was found by Ron and Russell Mael of Sparks.
 The Mael brothers invited the band to watch their set at the festival, and later, the two bands agreed that it was time to record an album together.
 FFS was recorded at RAK Studios in London during a 15-day period in late 2014.
-It was also produced by Grammy Award-winning music producer John Congleton.
+It was produced by Grammy Award-winning music producer John Congleton.
 The album has been described as art rock, electropop, indie pop, and dance-rock.